 Resistive Leakage is due to resistive coatings or short circuits of insulating elements in the pump.
-The presence of this leakage can be detected by using a simple ohm-meter or multi meter on the ohm or resistance scale.
-When resistive leakage occurs, pumping action is usually reduced or stopped, and the pump or pump elements must be rebuilt.
-See Section IV-E below for factory maintenance.
+The presence of this leakage can be detected by using a simple ohm-meter or multimeter on the ohm or resistance scale.
+When resistive leakage occurs, pumping action is usually reduced or stopped, and the pump or must be replaced.

 Field Emission Leakage is due to electron release from small points or flakes in the pump, at the high voltages inside the pump.
 This problem does not effect the pumping action of the pump, however it may be annoying if the pump current is used as an indication of the pressure in the system.
-In order to reduce or eliminate field emission leakage, it is possible to apply an over voltage, a process known as "hi-potting".
+In order to reduce or eliminate field emission leakage, it is possible to apply an overvoltage, a process known as "hi-potting".
 Since field emission current grows exponentially with voltage, the application of higher than normal voltage can cause enough current to flow to melt the sharp points and reduce the leakage to an acceptable level.
-A Hi-Pot unit with voltages of 12-15 KV AC at a few milliamps is usually adequate to reduce the field emission leakage to an acceptable level.
+A Hi-Pot unit with voltages of 12-15 kV AC at a few milliamps is usually adequate to reduce the field emission leakage to an acceptable level.
 For more information on this procedure, call Duniway Stockroom Corporation.